 As a result of sharing adventures and experiences with Sobonfu, Hough wrote,Walking With Sobonfu.

 Susan has the rare perspective of having a background in traditional counseling, studying indigenous healing methods, and training as a life coach.
-With her diversity of education and experience, she has combined her teachings to develop a coaching practice that honors spirit while integrating traditional methods.
+With her diversity of education and experience, she combined her teachings to develop a coaching practice that honors spirit while integrating tradition.
 Susan’s approach to Spiritual Counseling focuses on living your gifts and enabling you to share them with the world.
 She makes it clear that to grow, we all need to bring our authentic self forward even when it’s difficult.
-108

-Susan Hough is a CTI Life Coach, and has trained with Mietek Wierkus in energy healing, Mary Branch Grove in the healing arts, and Jennifer Halls in intuitive healing.
-She has over 35 years’ experience in traditional mental health working with teens and their families.
-She is also an ordained minister.
-Susan is the Youth Coordinator and President for Wisdom Spring, Inc., with a fundraising program “Walking For Water,” which has placed over thirty-five wells in isolated villages in indigenous communities throughout Africa and India.
-She has educated over three thousand children and teenagers both stateside and abroad.
+Susan Hough is a CTI Life Coach.
+She has trained with Mietek Wierkus in energy healing, Mary Branch Grove in the healing arts, and Jennifer Halls in intuitive healing.
+Hough has over 35 years’ experience in traditional mental health working with teens and their families.
+She is an ordained minister who has also educated over three thousand children and teenagers.
+Susan is the Youth Coordinator and President for Wisdom Spring, Inc., with a fundraising program Walking for Water.
+This fundraiser has placed over thirty-five wells in isolated villages in indigenous communities throughout Africa and India.